beluganos/beluganos/doc/operation-guide.md

 $ beluganos del <container-name>
 ```

 You forgot container name?
 In the procedure of [configure-ansible.md](configure-ansible.md), you should have already specified this name.
-Please check inventory file (`etc/playbooks/hosts`) or task foloder (`etc/playbooks/roles/lxd/tasks/<container-name>.yml`) to remember your container name.
+Please check inventory file (`etc/playbooks/hosts`) or task folder (`etc/playbooks/roles/lxd/tasks/<container-name>.yml`) to remember your container name.

 ## Confirm